ed-kung/CSUN-Econ-433/labs/lab08/README.md

 	# for the treatment and the control groups
 	# YOUR CODE HERE

-	# Create a DID analysis plot showing the trends in log(housing_permits)
+	# Create a DID analysis plot showing the trends in log(building_permits)
 	# for the treatment and the control groups
 	# YOUR CODE HERE